Citrullin/documentation/general/0.1/how-to-guides/getting-started-with-microcontroller-development.md

 5. Optional: Buy DuPont cables, pin headers and breadboard

     This is not necessary for some boards.
-To be sure, we highly recommend to by it.
+To be sure, we highly recommend to buy it.
     You might need it at some point.
     For example, if you try to connect more than one I2C sensor to one I2C port.

     **DuPont cable**

-    You can order DuPont cable usally in packs of 10, 20 etc.
+    You can order DuPont cable usually in packs of 10, 20 etc.
     It is recommended to buy different ones in different sizes.

     ![DuPoint cables](../images/dupont_cable.png)

     From left to right: female-to-female, male-to-female, male-to-male

-    **breadboard**
+    **Breadboard**

     There are also different types of breadboards.
 These two are the most used ones.

     ![breadboard](../images/breadboards.png)

-    **pin header**
+    **Pin header**

     The most common used header are male-to-male.
     It is simple to separate them into smaller parts with a nipper.